ekilmer/binaryninja-api/docs/dev/bnil-modifying.md

 Due to the nature of Workflows, a custom Debug Report is only able to be triggered if your Activity gets run.
 But what if you don't want to apply your changes yet?
-This might be because you suspect your changes are bugger, or so you can introspect the unchanged function while still seeing diagnostics from your changes.
+This might be because you suspect your changes are buggy, or so you can introspect the unchanged function while still seeing diagnostics from your changes.
-Either way, sometimes it is helpful to have a variant of your Activity that does all of the logic _except_ for apply the updated analysis.
+Either way, sometimes it is helpful to have a variant of your Activity that does all of the logic _except_ for applying the updated analysis.
 There's no built-in solution for this, but you can model it pretty effectively by having two activities and a Dry Run switch.

 First, modify your Activity function with another parameter for if this is a dry run: